 Gorgeous Italian design, of course, but its uniqueness comes from blending a restaurant, a flower boutique, a bistro, and a ceramic shop under the same roof.
 It’s a lovely spot and they also serve pretty good food, Almond Flat White too.

 The magic sandwich

-This sandwich at Osteria All Antico Vinaio seems magic to me because it has the power to bring a hundred people in the same place, at the same time, any time.
+This sandwich at Osteria All Antico Vinaio seems magic to me because it has the power to bring a hundred people to the same place, at the same time, at any time.

 We had to pass by it three times before being able to taste one without standing in a huge line.
-It’s a good sandwhich, but its social power is what I find fascinating.
+It’s a good sandwich, but its social power is what I find fascinating.

 People actually eat on the sidewalk in front of the small shop.
 It’s an interesting experience for food lovers who also have a thing for social studies.
 Is it the smell of warm bread or it’s just marketing?
 If you go, let me know what you think.

 With all the beautiful architectural details in Florence, it’s easy to miss the artworks of Clet, a French artist who has been living in Italy for the past 20 years.
 He turns some street signs in Florence into comic drawings.
 His work is one of the best examples of how limits can ignite creativity.
 You see, street art in Florence is forbidden, but the law only mentions the walls of the city.
 While Clet’s artwork is a system loophole, his choice of canvas is worthy of admiration.

 Top attractions in Florence, Tuscany